Cookies on the Gambling Commission website

 5 - Key events (relevant persons and positions)

-This section provides guidance to holders of gambling operating licensees on how to tell us about key events which relate to relevant persons and positions within, or connected to, a gambling business.
+This section provides guidance to holders of gambling operating licences on how to tell us about key events which relate to relevant persons and positions within, or connected to, a gambling business.

 It includes how to tell us:

-• if any person holds 3 percent or more of the company or holding company’s shares
+• if any person or entity holds an interest of 5 percent or more of the licensee or, if applicable, the holding company of the licensee

-• if your company takes out a loan from any person who is not authorised by the Financial Conduct Authority (opens in a new tab) (or a company in your group of companies takes out such a loan and then makes an equivalent loan to your company)
+• if the licensee takes out a loan from any person who is not authorised by the Financial Conduct Authority (opens in new tab) (or a company in the same group of companies as the licensee takes out such a loan and then makes an equivalent loan to the licensee)

-• if your company appoints a person to a ‘key position’, or a person leaves a key position, or a person leaves a key position to take up another.
+• if the licensee appoints a person to a ‘key position’, or a person leaves a key position, or a person leaves a key position to take up another.

 Licence condition 15.2.1 (2)